 The Indianapolis-based chain has been shutting down restaurants in waves throughout 2019.
 Executives say 103 of the closings are just "temporary" and that most of those Steak 'n Shakes will reopen under new franchisees, the Indianapolis Business Journal reports.

 But that's an unusual move.
 Once a restaurant is closed, it’s difficult to make a comeback in the same location.

-The company has been plagued by declining sales and higher operating costs.
-Things have gotten so bad that CEO Sardar Biglari floated the idea of dropping the milkshakes' signature cherries to save $1 million a year.
+The company has been plagued by a drop in customer visits and rising costs.
+Things have gotten so bad that CEO Sardar Biglari floated the idea of cutting the milkshakes' signature cherries to save $1 million a year.

 2019 closings: 150